 The lottery runs March 1 through March 31, and you designate a specific date or range of dates you would like to climb.
 Feeling spontaneous?
 Around 50 permits are made through a daily lottery that you can enter two days before your chosen hiking date.
 You’ll pay $10 to enter the lottery and $10 for a permit if you’re successful.

 Phantom Ranch is one of the most exclusive accommodations in the world, and it’s not because of the cost (which starts at a very reasonable $65 per person for a dorm room).
 Located at the bottom of the Grand Canyon, Phantom Ranch is only accessible by hiking or riding a mule the approximately 7.5 miles down, or by rafting in via the Colorado River.

-The lottery is even more exclusive this year, as the dormitories are closed through at least February 2022 (private cabins are still available).
+The lottery is even more exclusive this year, as the dormitories traditionally reserved for hikers are close until further notice (private cabins are still available).

 The lottery is held monthly between the 1st and 25th and runs 15 months ahead (so entries made in January 2021 will be for reservations in March 2022.)
 Unlike most of the other lotteries, this one is free to enter.

-Caroline Morse Teel is the Managing Editor at SmarterTravel.
+Caroline Morse Teel is the Executive Editor at SmarterTravel.
 Follow her on Instagram @TravelWithCaroline.